What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Monday 24th February: Higher Name Saul season 5

-The primary episode of the wonderful Breaking Unhealthy spin-off’s penultimate sequence arrives right now, with subsequent episodes added on a weekly foundation thereafter.
+The primary episode of the superb Breaking Unhealthy spin-off’s penultimate sequence arrives in the present day, with subsequent episodes added on a weekly foundation thereafter.
 Watch on Netflix

 Sunday 23rd February: Glitch Techs